What's In This Article

 In many cases, the negligent driver’s insurance company will want to settle quickly.
 The figure they offer will be determined by the cost of the damage done in the wreck, the severity of the injuries sustained, and the long-term impact of the accident.
 The insurance company may offer a sum in exchange for an agreement that you will not seek more compensation.
 Sign that agreement and you waive the right to ask for any additional damages, even if the ultimate cost of medical treatment balloons beyond the settlement amount.

 An attorney can be a valuable ally.
 Anyone unsure of whether or not to accept a settlement offer should consider speaking with an accident lawyer.
 In many cases, an attorney can negotiate a higher settlement amount.
-If a reasonable settlement cannot be agreed upon, your lawyer can escalate the talks to a lawsuit against the negligent driver.
+If a reasonable settlement for the rear end collision cannot be agreed upon, your lawyer can escalate the talks to a lawsuit against the negligent driver.
 While most cases settle without ever going to court, having a lawyer represent your best interests is always a good idea.

 If you need help connecting with a trustworthy, experienced personal injury lawyer in your area, Lawsuit Info Center can help.
-Our injury settlement calculator can provide answers to initial questions you have about the value of your case, and our free case reviews can give you the answers you need about your next steps.
+Our free case reviews can give you an idea how much you might be owed for your injuries, and the answers you need about your next steps.

 Frequently Asked Questions: